BrownNPC/brownnpc/README.md

 ## Hi there 👋

-I write code.
-And I DONT use Arch btw. (fedora is better)
+I DONT use Arch btw. (fedora is better)

 Here are some of my projects:
 # 1. [Youtube Music TUI](https://github.com/BrownNPC/Youtube-Music-TUI)